Amazon Echo Show 10 review: A pricey, rotating screen that follows you around - CNN Underscored

-Amazon’s latest smart display, the Echo Show 10 ($249.99; amazon.com), can now track you.
+Amazon’s latest smart display, the Echo Show 10 ($249.99), can now track you.
 Well, just a bit, that is.
 With its 10-inch display sitting atop a motorized circular base, the Echo Show 10 can automatically spin to keep you in frame during video chats or, of course, to keep content in your line of vision.

 We’ve spent nearly a week with it, so let’s break down the latest Alexa-powered smart display.